 The anterior cruciate ligament (ACL) is one of four ligaments that stabilizes the knee.
 This tissue is part of a network of tendons and ligaments that stabilize and support the knee.
-An ACL tear is one of the most common knee injuries.
+ACL injuries are one of the most common knee injuries.

 Athletes who participate in sports like basketball, football, soccer and skiing are likely to injure an ACL.
 If you have injured your ACL, you may require surgery to regain full function.
 Your physician will help you decide if reconstructive surgery on your ACL is right for you.